Jan 10, 2013 09:59

 Support activities for mining (NAICS 2131) and oilseed and grain farming (NAICS 1111) are also among industries seeing the strongest growth.

-Through its cooperative data model, Sageworks collects financial statements for private companies from accounting firms, banks and credit unions, and aggregates the data at an approximate rate of 1,000 statements a day.
+Through its cooperative data model, Sageworks collects financial statements for private companies from accounting firms, banks and credit unions.

 For more information on Sageworks’ data, download a sample private-company report.